rachel-labri-tipton/the-community-project-frontend/README.md

 One my database diagrams were ready to go, I used Excalidraw to sketch a wireframe and then to think about user stories.
 User stories were a new concept to me.
 As I planned to have visitors, basic users, and staff writers for this project, I sketched out a story for each type of user.
 While I didn't code all my ideas for all of these users, I found the exercise to be quite useful and even enjoyable.

-*Here's my wireframe*
+*Here's my wireframe.*

 ![](./src/images/wireframe1.png)

-*And here are my user stories*
+*And here are my user stories.*

 These are for a "visitor" and a "basic user":

 ![](./src/images/userstories1.png)

-This one is for the "staff writer" or Django's "superuser"
+This one is for the "staff writer" or Django's "superuser":

 ![](./src/images/userstories2.jpg)